marlonbarrios/project2-hai-QR/README.md

 A haiku does not have to rhyme, in fact usually it does not rhyme at all.

 Haikus and QR codes originated in Japan and share a minimalist computational esthetic.
 Hai-QR allows you to create, store and visulaize Haikus as functional QR codes.
 Hai-QR is an exploration of the poetics of technologies of composition and transcoding.
-- Signup, login, create, edit, explore the  searcable database and store Haikus.
+- Signup, login, create, edit and explore the searcable database and store Haikus.
 - Generate a QR Code of your creation.
 - An API is served.